ofallonlabs/saeedmirshekari/_src/blog/how-to-avoid-toxic-workplaces-during-or-before-a-job-interview.md

 ---
 layout: blog_base.njk
-title: How to Avoid Toxic Workplaces During or Before a Job Interview
+title: Toxic Workplaces During or Before a Job Interview
 description: To avoid toxic work environments during or before a job interview, recognize warning signs, thoroughly research the company's culture, utilize interview opportunities, seek external perspectives, and trust your instincts.
   Prioritizing a healthy work environment is vital for long-term career satisfaction and well-being.
-meta_title: How to Avoid Toxic Workplaces During or Before a Job Interview
+meta_title: Toxic Workplaces During or Before a Job Interview
 meta_description: To avoid toxic work environments during or before a job interview, recognize warning signs, thoroughly research the company's culture, utilize interview opportunities, seek external perspectives, and trust your